zachlim98/catbook/_posts/2020-12-04-Using-Pandas-to-set-SL.md

 ## 1. Overview of bt

-bt is a "flexible bactesting" framework for Python that is modular.
+bt is a "flexible backtesting" framework for Python that is modular.
 What this means is that bt has a number of algorithms that are pre-built that one can literally "plug-and-play" with to get different backtesting outcomes.
 One of the core algo modules in bt is the `weighTarget` algo.
 This algo essentially rebalances a portfolio again and again in order to match the weight given to a particular stock position.
 For instance, this is a table of weights below.
 When the target weight (TW) is 0.33, the algo will invest 0.33 of available cash into the position, -0.33 will make it go short, and 0 will cause it to exit the position.

 <table border="1" class="dataframe">
   <thead>